Skip to main content

 ANVL Hierarchy (Conceptual)

-ANVL uses the following hierarchy:
+ANVL uses a fixed, logical hierarchy:

-1. Organization (Business)
+1. Organization (your business)

 2. Group = Site